 Whether you're in Cleveland, Akron, or any of the surrounding cities, there's certainly something to check out to get into the Christmas spirit.

 Cleveland Area Lights

-Perhaps one of the biggest draws of the Cleveland area for holiday cheer is the downtown lighting display Winterfest along with the public skating rink at the Cleveland Public Square.
+Perhaps one of the biggest draws of the Cleveland area for holiday cheer is the downtown lighting display at Winterfest along with the public skating rink at the Cleveland Public Square.
 But these aren't the only holiday events happening around Cleveland.

 - Winterfest will hold various virtual and socially distant activities from November 28, 2020, through January 11, 2021.
-The event usually offers visitors free carriage rides, a tree-lighting ceremony, and even a fireworks show to kick off the Christmas season, and guests can browse the wares of pop-up retailers inside Tower City that make up the seasonal Cleveland Bazaar, which features crafts, activities, Jack Frost Donuts, and Great Lakes Cheese in the Kids Village.
+The event usually offers visitors free carriage rides, a tree-lighting ceremony, and even a fireworks show to kick off the Christmas season.
+Guests can browse the wares of pop-up retailers inside Tower City that make up the seasonal Cleveland Bazaar, which features crafts, activities, and food in the Kids Village.
 It's also the grand opening of the Public Square skating rink for the season, which closes the following February.

-- At Lake Farmpark in Cleveland, check out the annual Country Lights, which in 2020 will be a drive-thru version in the evenings through December 22.
-You can enjoy a horse-drawn wagon ride through the park, trimmed with hundreds of thousands of lights and visit Santa's workshop.
+- At Lake Metroparks' Farmpark in Cleveland, check out the annual Country Lights, which in 2020 will be a drive-thru version in the evenings through December 22.
+You can enjoy a horse-drawn wagon ride through the park, trimmed with hundreds of thousands of lights, and visit Santa's workshop.
 Tickets must be purchased in advance and often sell out.

 - Nela Park's "Merry and Bright" 2020 theme will be on display along several blocks of Noble Road through Jan.
 4, 2021.
 This exhibit offers guests a chance to see a Cleveland holiday tradition since 1925, where the GE facility at Nela Park puts up hundreds of thousands of lights beginning in early December and lasting until New Years Day.
-Nela Park also manufactures the lights for the National Christmas Tree in the nation's capital, so if you only have time to see one light display this season, this is the one to visit.
+Nela Park is known for manufacturing the lights for the National Christmas Tree in the nation's capital, so if you only see one light display this season, this is the one to visit.

 Medina, Akron, and Surrounding Area Events